ANZAzureDevs/New-Breakpoint/README.md

 ## 2025-03-13: New Breakpoint S4 Ep8 Let Bicep do the heavy lifting for AI services to Azure

-This month's New Breakpoint episode with my special guest Damian Brady from GitHub on 13th Feb is a good way to keep up to date with all things GitHub Copilot
+This month's New Breakpoint episode with my special guest Melissa Houghton from MakerX on 13th March is a good way to keep up to date with all things Bicep

 Excitingly, we are broadcasting across Asia for the first time, airing at the following times:
 ⌚ 9:00 AM - 10:00 AM (GMT +5:30) India